-This DIY Crate turned rolling plant stand tutorial is super easy.
+This DIY rolling plant stand tutorial is super easy.
 Made from a simple wood crate and casters.
-A big help when moving a heavy plant from one place to another.
+A big help when moving heavy pots.

 I used Miniwax gray wood stain to give the crate a rustic feel.
 You could use any stain you like or paint it in your favorite color to make it pretty as well as functional.

 The opening makes a handy dandy storage spot for my watering can.
 I think I may add another piece of wood near the top as a shelf for even more storage.